Narayana-Royal/Machine-Learning/Gradient Descent/README.md

-# Gradient Descent : Used to create best fit line in Linear Regression
+# Gradient Descent : Used to create BEST FIT LINE in Linear Regression

 ### Dataset : Tests_Score Dataset
 > STAGE 0 : At initital stage, Cost_function(i.e Mean Square Error) is calculated and later we will find intercept and slope at each point.